 Daily Corona Prayer

 If you need help of any kind – something from the store, someone to talk with, support managing during shelter-in-place, parenting concerns – please know that the church is ready and willing to help in any way needed.
 This situation is trying for everyone.
 You are not alone.
 We’ll make it through together.
 Please contact the church office (firstname.lastname@example.org or 867-7961 or Rev. Kim Wells at email@example.com).

 Miss someone from church?
 Give them a call or send a note.
 Personal contact is so important when physical contact is limited.

 About Hilton’s music. . .
 If you would enjoy hearing Hilton play more Irish folk songs, you can

 tunes or https://soundcloud.com/hilton-kean-jones/sets/irish-tunes .

-Circle of Concern: JoAnn Reid, William Owen, Wilbur Reid, Martha Lamar, Jen Degroot, Carolyn Moore, Ann Quinn, Maggie Brizendine, and All healthcare workers and essential workers.
+Circle of Concern: Carol Shores and family, JoAnn Reid, William Owen, Wilbur Reid, Martha Lamar, Jen Degroot, Carolyn Moore, Ann Quinn, Maggie Brizendine, Dave Radens,Kim Wells, Elinor Ross, Yvonne Riesen, teachers, students, and school personnel, Vern McKinney, and all healthcare workers and essential workers.
 All those suffering from COVID-19.

 Please keep LUCC member, Olivia Gibson, in your prayers.
 She is a nurse in a COVID-19 unit in a local hospital.
 We are grateful for her ministry!